Iowa Studies and the Leadership Continuum

 The democratic leader

-Involves the group in decision making.
-Lets workers decide on the work method.
-Makes the overall goals known.
-Uses feedback for coaching.
+A democratic leader involves the group in decision making, lets workers choose the work method, makes the overall goals known, and uses feedback for coaching.

 A democratic leader consults the group on major decisions.
 She sets goals collaboratively or at least communicates them clearly.
 She lets people decide how to do the work within those goals.
 Feedback is coaching, not punishment.